FaceToKeyboard/capacitor-android-alarmintent/README.md

 # @facetokeyboard/android-alarmclock

-Create and send AlarmClock intents
+A 'Capacitor' for the [Ionic framework](https://ionicframework.com/) to create and send AlarmClock intents for Android.

 ## Install